 The following depicts the architecture of the

 cloud (BinaryMist) environment has all the same PurpleTeam core components, with added authentication and SAM CLI and docker-compose-ui swapped for cloud alternatives.
 More details are provided in this blog post and our documentation.

-If you find that you need a different type of tester, talk to us or just create your own and plug it in.
+If you find that you need a different type of Tester, talk to us, we may even ask you to implement it and plug it in.

 The purpleteam CLI is what initiates the security testing for you.
 Think of it as the interface into the PurpleTeam service.
 It has two modes, interactive and headless.

 The interactive mode is used when you want to drive the tests and see the results in real-time as your System Under Test (SUT) is being security tested.
 You can page through the different testers to see how they are progressing along with real-time progress meters and security defect counts.

 The headless mode is used when you are running the CLI from another process such as your build pipelines.

 Both modes deliver an Outcomes archive to the location of your choosing once the PurpleTeam service has completed your Test Run.

 Redis pub/sub is used to transfer Tester messages (live update data) from the Tester micro-services to the Orchestrator.